Texas Sexual Assault Laws

 Overview of Texas Sexual Assault Laws

-For purposes of the sexual assault law, a child is a person younger than 17 years of age.
+For purposes of Texas sexual assault law, a "child" is a person younger than 17 years of age.
 The act is considered to have been without the victim's consent if physical violence was threatened or used in order to get the victim to submit or participate to the defendant's actions.
 Also, if the victim for any reason is physically unable to resist or appreciate the nature of the act being performed, there is a lack of consent.
 Consent is lacking in any situation where the defendant is in a place of power or charged with the care of the victim.
 This includes the defendant being a health care services provider, clergyman, public servant, or an employee of a facility where the victim resides.

 This charge may be elevated to that of aggravated sexual assault if any of the following occur during the commission of the sexual assault:

 - The defendant has caused serious bodily injury or attempted to cause the death of the victim;